UPDATED: APRIL 27, 2023 | 3 MIN READ

 Comprehensive insurance is a type of auto coverage that helps to repair or replace your car if it’s damaged in a non-collision incident.

 It covers damage caused by vandalism, fires, or intense weather like hail.
-On a lease or finance, you’re likely required to register for comprehensive coverage.
+You’re likely required to register for comprehensive coverage on a lease or finance.
 Car owners should speak directly to their auto insurance provider about adding it to their policy.

 What To Do During a Storm to Prevent Hail Damage